-- 8 A candidate who wishes to submit a thesis shall apply to the Registrar and Secretary of the University.
+- 5.6 A candidate who wishes to submit a thesis shall apply to the Head of Postgraduate Research Service (or nominee).
 A thesis may be presented for examination at any time after the beginning of the last six months of the candidate's prescribed period of study provided that not more than four years for full-time candidates and seven years for part-time candidates shall have elapsed from the date of approval as a candidate for the degree.
-The Senate may give special permission for extensions to the period within which the thesis must be presented on the recommendation of the Board of the School concerned. - 9 A candidate for the degree shall, not later than three months before the submission of the thesis and in any case no later than three months before the end of the period of advanced study and research, submit for approval to the appropriate Board of School the precise title of the thesis to be examined. - 10 The Board of the School shall recommend for approval by the Senate the names of two or more examiners, at least one of whom shall be an external examiner.
-This recommendation shall normally be made not later than three months before the expected date of the submission of the thesis. - 11 A candidate shall be examined orally on the thesis and on subjects relevant to it.
+The Academic Director of Research Degree Programmes may give special permission for extensions to the period within which the thesis must be presented on the recommendation of the Head of School (or nominee) concerned. - 5.7 A candidate for the degree shall, not later than three months before the submission of the thesis and in any case no later than three months before the end of the period of advanced study and research, submit for approval to the appropriate Head of School (or nominee) the precise title of the thesis to be examined.

+6.1 The Head of the School (or nominee) shall recommend for approval by the Faculty Associate Dean of Postgraduate Research, the names of two or more examiners, at least one of whom shall be an external examiner.
+This recommendation shall normally be made not later than three months before the expected date of the submission of the thesis.

+- 7.1 A candidate shall be examined orally on the thesis and on subjects relevant to it.
 The examination shall normally be held within three months of the date of submission of the thesis.
-Exceptions to this shall require approval by the Learning and Teaching Committee.
-In exceptional circumstances the Learning and Teaching Committee of the Senate may, on sufficient grounds submitted by the examiners and on the recommendation of the Board of the School, excuse the candidate from the oral examination or agree to its replacement by a written examination. - 12 The examiners having examined the candidate shall send their reports and recommendations to the Board of the School concerned.
-If the examiners do not agree in their recommendations or if for any other reason the Board of the School needs a further opinion, the Board shall recommend to the Senate the appointment of an additional external examiner who shall conduct a further examination of the candidate.
-For the duration of this process, the School Director of Learning, Teaching and Quality shall act in place of the Head of the School as Chair of the Board of the School. - 13 The Board of the School having considered the reports and recommendations UEA CALENDAR 2013/14 of all the examiners shall then proceed in one of the following ways:
+Exceptions to this shall require approval by the Academic Director of Research Degree Programmes. - Prior to the oral examination of the thesis the examiners shall each prepare independent preliminary reports regarding the candidate's performance. - 7.3 In exceptional circumstances the Academic Director of Research Degree Programmes may, on sufficient grounds submitted by the examiners and on the recommendation of the Head of School (or nominee), excuse the candidate from the oral examination or agree to its replacement by a written examination.